nintep/QA-service/README.md

 - Flyway for database migrations
 - k6 to test API performance
 - NGINX for load balancing
-- Astro,  Svelte, and Tailwind CSS for building the frontend application
+- Astro, Svelte, and Tailwind CSS for building the frontend application (qa-ui)
 - Playwright for end-to-end testing

 ### qa-api